Gingerhouse/Tower-of-Penguin/README.md

      Alt + P -> Increase Health
      Alt + H -> Increase Heat Resource
      Alt + K -> Sets moves to 1

+$ Paths
+Due to the nature of the game paths could not be more complex